ghi-electronics/duelink-ghizzy/index.md

 ## Connect with us!

-The Holiday Tree is possible because of our DUELink technology.
+Ghizzy is possible because of our DUELink technology.
 But what is DUELink?
 Click [here](https://www.duelink.com/docs/what-is) to learn more.

 Join our newsletter and social channels [here](https://www.duelink.com/news).